justinkelly/justinkelly.github.io/_posts/2023-07-16-powerbi-for-librarians-2023.md

 - What is PowerBI
 - [https://bit.ly/vala23_powerbi](https://bit.ly/vala23_powerbi)
 - What the focus is today
-  - 80% will be about data, data formats and data structure
+  - 80% will be about visualistaion and dashboard creation
-  - Thinking about what’s in the files, how do we connect them, and if there is no current way to join them - how to we make a way, and what are the limitations

 ### What is PowerBI and why would I use it?